feiskyer/kube-copilot/README.md

   -- execute --verbose 'What Pods are using max memory in the cluster'
 ```

+Refer [kubernetes.md](kubernetes.md) for more detailed and fine-tuned steps.

 ### Audit Security Issues for Pod

 `kube-copilot audit POD [NAMESPACE]` will audit security issues for a Pod: